uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/architecture/memory_model.inc.rst

 While the buffer model is powerful and elegantly expresses the data dependencies, it can be a burden for programmers to replace all pointers and arrays by buffers in their C++ applications.
 A pointer-based model called Unified Shared Memory (USM) has also been provided in the DPC++ language.
 This alternative approach allows the programmer to use standard C++ pointers that have been allocated using one of the DPC++ provided memory allocation routines (e.g., ``malloc_shared()``).
 The USM pointers, however, do not manage data dependencies between enqueued actions on the USM data, so DPC++ language provides ``sycl::event`` objects associated with each enqueued submission which can be used to explicitly manage the dependencies.

 oneMKL provides APIs where USM pointers contain the memory for all non scalar input and output data arguments.
-Additionally, oneMKL APIs with USM pointers shall provide means to pass ``sycl::events`` to manage the data depednencies.
+Additionally, oneMKL APIs with USM pointers shall provide means to pass ``sycl::events`` to manage the data dependencies.
 See :ref:`onemkl_synchronization_with_usm` for the details.